 Wat Pho is open between 8am – 6.30pm every day, the entrance ticket costs 200 baht (6 USD) per person.
 Since it’s also a religious site, you need to dress properly by covering your knees and shoulders and wearing loose-fitted clothes.

 If you follow the exact steps in this 4 day Bangkok itinerary you should be able to visit the Grand Palace and Wat Pho in the morning.
 By the time you finish at Wat Pho chances are you will be already hungry.
 In this case you can include a small lunch break before going to the next temple!
+Because yes, there will be a lot of temple visits during your 4 days in Bangkok.

-There are many restaurants around Wat Pho, I recommend using Tripadvisor to find the best places to eat.
+There are many restaurants around Wat Pho, I recommend using Tripadvisor to find the best places to eat in Bangkok.
 One of the most popular restaurants in the area is The Sixth and based on the reviews you can’t go wrong with it.
 Unfortunately it’s closed on Sundays and since we visited on a Sunday we stopped at Elefin Coffee instead.
 It was a really nice place with good food and great coffee so I can absolutely recommend it.

 Alternatively, if you really want to save some time you can quickly grab some street food from one of the stalls on the streets.